vankesteren/ProportionalFitting.jl/docs/src/index.md

 ## Multidimensional arrays

-ItPropFit can also deal with multidimensional arrays of arbitrary shape.
+ProportionalFitting can also deal with multidimensional arrays of arbitrary shape.
 For example, consider the following `(3, 2, 3)` array and target margins:
 ```@example ex
 X = reshape(1:12, 2, 3, 2)
 m = [[48, 60], [28, 36, 44], [34, 74]]